Comfort28/DSA-PROJECT-FILE-/README.md

-# DSA-PROJECT-FILE-
+# DSA-PROJECT (CASE STUDY 1)-
 This repository contains my work on a data analysis project as part of my coursework in the (Digital Skill-up Africa program by the incubator hub).
 As a data analyst in training, i am excited to apply my skills and knowledge to real-world problems and contribute to the success of @incubator hub.
 This project will be graded by the organization, and i look forward to receiving feedback and improving my skills.
 Thank you and GOD bless you.
-## PROJECT TOPIC;Amazon Product Review Analysis (CASE STUDY 1)
+## PROJECT TOPIC; Amazon Product Review Analysis (CASE STUDY 1)
 ### PROJECT OVERVEW
-This project contains two repostries and it aims to analyse product and customer review data to generate insights that can guide product improvement, and customer engagement.
-I will be miking use of various data analysis techniques and tools to deliver insights and recommendations.
+This project contains one repository and it aims to analyse product and customer review data to generate insights that can guide product improvement, and customer engagement.
+I will be making use of various data analysis techniques and tools to deliver insights and recommendations.
 ### SKILLS DEMONSTRATED
-- Data analysis and viisualization
+- Data analysis and visualization
 - Data cleaning and preprocessing
 - Data storytelling and communication
 ### DATA SOURCES